 Fans of sports need a TV worthy of their teams’ triumphs, something that handles fast movement well and that won’t distract by making the playing surface look patchy.
-Here are the best TVs we've tested this year for watching sports.
+Need a TV to enjoy the big game fully?
+Here are our recommendations:

 Best high-end TVs for watching sports